A team (producers and supporters) working closely together to achieve a vision—complete with a guard to protect the

 The Scrum Team provides an organizational home for the Product Owner’s Vision.
 Each Scrum Team runs like a small enterprise, as an Autonomous Team.
 Each team comes together around shared values and is conscious of, and may even articulate, its Norms of Conduct.

 A small and interactive Scrum Team creates opportunities for feedback from the development of the product (as a Regular Product Increment) into the Product Backlog.
 Because the Development Team spends a lot of time with the Product Owner — building a strong working relationship — the Development Team can come to understand the product direction well.
 The Product Owner will also gain a deeper understanding of the implementation of the product, leading to other joint decisions between the Development Team and Product Owner that may increase ROI or other value.

 True teams are almost always Collocated Teams.
 Size the team according to Small Teams, ensure that it is cross-functional and let the team manage the Development Team membership over time according to Stable Teams.
 This creates the opportunity for the team to become autonomous and self-organizing as well as aligned with the product.

-Scrum Teams within a common product development work on the same cadence (Organizational Sprint Pulse, and coordinate freely with each other as required, with a daily opportunity for formal coordination in the Scrum of Scrums, as well as once each Sprint in the Sprint Review and Sprint Retrospective.
+Scrum Teams within a common product development work on the same cadence (Organizational Sprint Pulse), and coordinate freely with each other as needed, with a daily opportunity for formal coordination in the Scrum of Scrums, as well as once each Sprint in the Sprint Review and Sprint Retrospective.
 Great teams work in a rhythm of alternating focus on process improvement and production (Kaizen Pulse).

 Emergency situations may cause the team to take exceptional action to break cadence; see Emergency Procedure.

 For outsourcing, or other co-development program, consider using Development Partnership to staff the Scrum Team roles, with particular attentiveness to keeping the Product Owner close to the business drivers.